Riteshbhalerao11/Symb_Regression/readme.md

 - **Task_1&2_Transformers.ipynb** corresponds to Common task 1 as well as Common task 2.
 It consists of training scripts for Vanilla Transformer Encoder Decoder model.

 - **Task_3.1_Bert2Bert.ipynb** corresponds to evaluation task 3.1 and consists of training code for the Bert2Bert model.

+- The **Inference/** contains the notebooks for evaluating the trained models.

 ## Evaluation results & findings